Message from the Director

 The Department of Infectious Disease has a strong history in clinical research, especially in the research and development of vaccines.
 The Department is affiliated with NIH’s Vaccine and Treatment Evaluation Units (VTEU), the New York Influenza Center of Excellence (NYICE), the Respiratory Pathogens Research Center, and the Center for AIDS Research.
 The VTEU designs and conducts vaccine studies, which have previously included investigational vaccines to protect against seasonal pandemic and avian flu, pneumococcal disease, anthrax, herpes, malaria, human papilloma virus (HPV) and smallpox.
 Their current work is focused on understanding the epidemiology of COVID-19 and conducting clinical trials aimed at treatment and future vaccines.

 Our outpatient clinic has a dedicated outpatient parenteral antibiotic therapy (OPAT) program, with a clinical pharmacist and nurse that allows for optimal utilization of antibiotic therapy.
 Our HIV clinic has dedicated faculty to provide mentorship and guidance, along with social work to provide assistance.
-In addition, our faculty run the Monroe County Sexually Transmitted Diseases Clinic which provides a unique training environment as well as translational research opportunities.
+In addition, our faculty run the Monroe County Sexual Health Clinic which provides a unique training environment as well as translational research opportunities.

 Thank you for considering the University of Rochester’s Infectious Diseases Fellowship Program.
 We hope to see you soon!